peddie/attsim/README.md

 - Simulates attitude dynamics of a body subjected to arbitrary body-frame or inertial-frame torques.

+- Currently allows for feedback control via measurement gyros and magnetometer and using magnetic torquers

-- Fast
+- Fast (approximately 7000-10000 times realtime)

 Bugs
 -----------

+- Not sure yet whether it does torque-free precession correctly.

+- Not sure yet whether the bdot control is reasonable (just made some stuff up).

-Please let us know!
+If you find anything please let us know!

 Coming Soon
 -----------